Hennessy & Hennessy: Architectural practice

 In the 1930s Hennessy designed a series large office buildings for three different insurance firms in three countries, and has been described as Australia's first international architect.
 The series of buildings for the Colonial Mutual Life insurance company were all versions of each other, in different sizes, in an elaborate Romanesque/Norman style, complete with gargoyles.

-Another major project was the Great Court, University of Queensland in St Lucia, Brisbane, built between 1938-1979.
+Another major project was the Great Court, University of Queensland in St Lucia, Brisbane, built between 1938 and 1979.

 In 1950, Hennessy was awarded over £25,000 by the court when he sued to recover his unpaid fees for the Holy Name Cathedral.

 Hennessy died of heart disease at his eldest son's home in Sydney on September 4, 1955, at the age of 68.
 He was buried in the Roman Catholic Cemetery at Rookwood.
 The firm continued until 1968.